-Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budge priced microwaved, although usually priced just over the $100 mark. takes number one position in our list.
-Due to its mid-size the microwave fits into any kitchen with ease, but is also powerful enough to defrost large meals quickly with it’s 1200 Watt motor which is the largest in the lower price ranges.
+Panasonic’s well-constructed NN-SN651B mid-range inverter is a superb budget priced microwaved, although usually priced just over the $100 mark. takes number one position in our list.
+Due to its mid-size, the microwave fits into any kitchen with ease but is also powerful enough to defrost large meals quickly with its 1200 Watt motor which is the largest in the lower price ranges.

 Definitely one of the best microwave ovens and you can’t beat the price.
 Our selection for the best value microwave currently available.